OCA/server-backend/base_global_discount/README.rst

 Usage
 =====

-You can assign global discounts to partners as well:
+You can assign global discounts to partners as well.
+You'll need the proper permission (*Manage Global Discounts*):

 #.
 Go to a partner that is a company.
 #.
 Go to the *Sales & Purchases* tab.